 Am I eligible?

-Beginning in 2024, there are streamlined application requirements for Tribes requesting less than $1 million, making it easier for Tribal governments with relatively small requests to apply.
+Beginning in 2024, there were streamlined application requirements for Tribes requesting less than $1 million, making it easier for Tribal governments with relatively small requests to apply.
 See the summary of streamlined requirements here.

 How can I access the money?